melowntech/workshop/tutorials/gpx-viewer.rst

             '</div>' +
         '</div>');

-Position and style of the new control is set by CSS:
+The position and style of the new control is set by CSS:

 ::